smart-on-fhir/health-cards/docs/index.md

 ### Health Cards are encoded as Compact Serialization JSON Web Signatures (JWS)

 The VC structure (scaffold) is shown in the following example.
 The Health Cards framework serializes VCs using the compact JWS serialization, i.e. each Health Card is a signed JSON Web Token.
 Specific encoding choices ensure compatibility with standard JWT claims, as described at [https://www.w3.org/TR/vc-data-model/#jwt-encoding](https://www.w3.org/TR/vc-data-model/#jwt-encoding).
-Specifically: in the JWT payload, most properties have been "pushed down" into a `.vc` claim; there is no top-level `issuer`, `issuanceDate`, `@context`, `@type`, or `credentialSubject` property, because these fields are either mapped into standard JWT claims (for `iss`, `iat`) or included within the `.vc` claim (for `@context`, `@type`, `@credentialSubject`).
+Specifically: in the JWT payload, most properties have been "pushed down" into a `.vc` claim; there is no top-level `issuer`, `issuanceDate`, `@context`, `type`, or `credentialSubject` property, because these fields are either mapped into standard JWT claims (for `iss`, `iat`) or included within the `.vc` claim (for `@context`, `type`, `credentialSubject`).

 Hence, the overall JWS payload matches the following structure (before it is [minified and compressed](#health-cards-are-small)):